Madhav4102/7.2kW_EVSE_Board/README.md

 - Critical for:
   - Detecting AC/DC leakage
   - Complying with IEC 62752 standard for EVSE
-- Output is read by the MCU for system protection and shutdown triggers.
+- The ALARM pin of the IC is connected to the MCU, which can be programmed to react to a fault condition accordingly.

 ---